 Value Investing Long-Term

-The value investing strategy is simply straightforward, but practicing this kind of method it involves more than you might think, especially when you’re using this method for a long-term strategy.
+The value investing strategy is simply straightforward, but practicing this kind of method involves more than you might think, especially when you’re using this method for a long-term strategy.

 It’s important to avoid the temptation and greediness to try to make fast cash based on flighty market trends.

 A value investing strategy is based on buying into the stocks of strong companies that will maintain their success or growth and that will eventually have their intrinsic worth that will be recognized by the markets.

 Warren Buffet, one of the greatest and most prolific value investors of the century, once said that “In the short term, the market is a popularity contest.
 In the long term, a market is a weighing machine.”

 Buffet's basic principle on his stock choices that should be based on the true potential and stability of a company and looking at the completion of each company instead of simply looking at an undervalued price tag that the market has assigned to the individual shares of the company’s stock.